lwanger/wrap_image/README.md

         This will wrap image.png around a solid cylinder that is 70.0 millimeters for black pixels and 80 millimeters for white pixels, with a 40 millimeter hole in the middle.
 Use -h to see all the available options.

+        note: on some platforms you may need to type "python3" instead of "python"

 # stamp_image
 Python program to create a stamp (image on the bottom face of the cylinder).